Sam-Dragon/kafka-producer/Notes.md

 Note:
 - Queue is similiar to kafka topic but difference is event is not deleted once consumed. it stays on memory till cleaning process in not scheduled
 - Partitions can be increased even after configured but it cannot be decreased

-# Kafka Properties
-- Delivery Timeout = max time for producer to wait for entire send time [Send Request + Acknoledgement + Retry] - It is replacement for kafka retires
-- Request Timeout = max time for producer can wait after single request